-If you are getting this error in Vista, here are a few things you can try to fix it!
+If you are getting this error in Windows, here are a few things you can try to fix it!

 Then scroll down to Windows Installer and double-click on it.
-Set the Startup Type to Manual and click Start to start the service.
+Set the Startup Type to Manual, click Apply and the click Start to start the service.

 You can also start the service by going to Start, Run and type in net start MSIServer into the Run box.

 Method 2 – Delete MSIEXEC with no extension

 Another strange thing that can happen is the creation of a second msiexec file in your C:\Windows\system32 directory.
 By default, there should only be one msiexec.exe file in that directory, but sometimes another one gets created with no extension and a size of 0 KB.

 If that is the case, then you should rename the extra msiexec file with a .OLD extension.
 Once you rename it, then you can restart the Windows Installer service.
 Again, just go to Services and right click on Windows Installer and choose Restart.

 Method 3 – Modify Remote Procedure Call Service